Pastoral Care (M.A.)

 Mentorship

 Ordinarily, mentors of the final project are any of the full-time faculty in the Graduate School of Religion and Religious Education in pastoral care and counseling that the student chooses.
 With permission, students may work with contingent faculty.
-It is the role of the mentor, who need not be one’s faculty adviser, to help the student develop a proposal for the paper, to approve that proposal, to offer suggestions, to give feedback on the writing as needed, and to approve the final copy.
+It is the role of the mentor, who need not be one's faculty advisor, to help the student develop a proposal for the paper, to approve that proposal, to offer suggestions, to give feedback on the writing as needed, and to approve the final copy.
 It is not the role of the mentor to correct for grammar, spelling, and the manual of style.

 Manual of Style